The CCAT Kindergarten Test 2023

 The CCAT, or Canadian Cognitive Abilities Test, is an assessment used to evaluate children’s progress throughout their time in school.

-Because the CCAT is administered to children in every year of their education, there are different tests for each grade.
+Because the CCAT is administered to children of all age groups and grade level in every year of their education, there are different tests for each grade.
 This is to ensure that the questions asked are relevant to the expected level of learning for each year group.